alfille/NewtRap/README.md

 ### newtrap.test4.py -- unbounded run
 ![unbounded](test/Figure_4.png)

 What happens if we don't specify the bounds?
-Much slower.
-Hypothesis is that we have no characteristic scale for x.
+Much slower approach to stable solution.
+Hypothesis is that we have no characteristic scale for x -- the bounds were adding some scale.